How to File a Roof Leak Insurance Claim

 Summary

-• You need to act fast when leaks strike.
-First, use buckets, pots, and whatever else you have on hand to catch the water.
+If you have a roof leak and need to file an insurance claim for it, you need to act fast.
+Use buckets, pots, and whatever else you have on hand to catch the water.
 Cover the area of your roof where it’s coming from if you can trace it to the source.
+Document everything with photos, videos, receipts, and written records that show the date, time, and other details, and file your claim with a live agent whenever possible.

-It starts as a harmless-looking little stain on the ceiling—a little area of discoloration that randomly appears one day.
+It starts as a harmless-looking little stain on the ceiling or a little area of discoloration that randomly appears one day.
 You frown, maybe make a mental note to have someone check it out.
 It never gets worse, so you eventually write it off as cosmetic.

 Fast forward to hurricane season.
 A major storm dumps 5 inches of rain on your roof in just a few hours, and suddenly, your “cosmetic stain” is now an impressive leak.

 What’s your next move?
-If you said “file an insurance claim,” you’re partially right, but you’ll need to do a lot more than just report it if you want to win.
-Below, we’ll show you how to set yourself up for success with rates and claims from day one—plus how Roof Maxx can help with insurance.
+If you said “file an insurance claim,” you’re partially right, but you’ll need to do more than just report it if you want to win.
+Below, we’ll show you how to set yourself up for success with rates and claims from day one and how Roof Maxx treatments can help with insurance.

 Can Roof Maxx Help You Avoid Insurance Issues?

-Having your roof treated also sends a strong message that you care enough about your roof to keep it in good condition.
-It might even help you get better insurance rates.
+Having your roof treated also sends a strong message that you care enough about it to keep it in good condition, which might even help you get better insurance rates.
+Find a dealer in your area to learn more.

 A homeowner signs an insurance policy after buying a home.